AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ### Online presence checklist

-Use the [ACA graduate profile page](https://austincodingacademy.com/hire/) as your guide.
-Your mission is to gather all the materials needed to complete your own ACA profile:
+Use the [graduate profile page](https://austincodingacademy.com/hire/) (different school, same idea) as your guide.
+Your mission is to gather all the materials needed to complete your own profile for your Circle Coding Academy graduate profile:

 ✅ Contact info - email, location, phone number (optional)<br/>
 ✅ Headshot<br/>